The Schrödinger Elections

 Liberals: Remember when…

 Remember when progressives were pro-organized labor?
 Believed in a vigorous domestic manufacturing economy?
 Believed in protecting vulnerable domestic markets and their workers?
 Acted on behalf of ordinary Americans in “flyover country”?
-Believed in actually talking to potential adversaries we didn’t like (e.g. Stalin, Khrushchev, Brezhnev, Mao) in order to prevent great powers conflicts?
+Believed in actually talking to potential adversaries and people we didn’t like (e.g. Stalin, Khrushchev, Brezhnev, Mao) in order to prevent great powers conflicts?
 Embraced a foreign policy based on diplomacy rather than on undeclared wars?
 Were critical of Wall Street and the Military Industrial Complex?
 Were antiwar?

-Why the hell did the Dems let someone like Trump co-opt these things, and in doing so, make them disreputable to modern “liberals”?
+Why the hell did the Dems let someone like Trump co-opt these things, and in doing so, make them disreputable to modern liberals?

 A Red Line too Far?